 Seeing success after its introduction also has a similar trajectory.
 But after multiple iterations and tweaks, it will be quite evident that it’s one of the best strategies for your organization.

-The benefits of a sales enablement program range from streamlining processes, to improved client acquisition, increase in revenue, overall efficiency, and productivity of your employees.
+The benefits of a sales enablement process range from streamlining processes, to improved client acquisition, increase in revenue, overall efficiency, and productivity of your employees.
 If staying above the competition is one of your organization’s goals, then you can’t go wrong in introducing the sales enablement strategy to your business.

 The results of a sales enablement strategy can vary across businesses, it’s important to understand and align your plan according to your business’s unique needs.